Online RN to MSN Programs in TX: Comparing Top Schools

 Why Trust EduMed?
 We partner with 150+ nursing & allied health professionals to bring you the most in-depth data & insights on higher education & careers in healthcare.
 Meet our team and review our editorial values.

 There are many reasons why getting a MSN is appealing.
-For one, it gives you the opportunity to specialize in a specific area of nursing, providing more job opportunities and access to leadership roles.
+For one, it gives you the opportunity to choose a specific area of nursing, providing more job opportunities and access to leadership roles.
 Another major benefit to earning a graduate degree in nursing is the increase in your earning power.
 On average, nurse practitioners earn around $34,000 more per year than registered nurses.
 Plus, Texas employs the highest number of nurse practitioners in the country.

 But what if you don’t possess a Bachelor’s of Science in Nursing (BSN)?
 How can you earn an MSN without having a BSN?
 That is where RN to MSN bridge programs come into play.
 These programs allow RNs with an associate degree level education to skip the BSN and directly earn their MSN.
-Bridge programs count your years of experience as an RN as credit towards an MSN, which immensely shortens the duration of your education.
+Bridge programs count your professional years experience as an RN as credit towards an MSN, which immensely shortens the duration of your education.
 The expedited education is designed with the working RN in mind, offering practical curriculums and more flexible study schedules than traditional MSN programs.
 To give you a better idea of the different program formats, check out the three spotlighted schools below.

 University of St. Thomas Houston